linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

    >![notes](icon/notes.svg) Notes: This feature is only available on X86 platform.

    - Check the **Pause when minimized** to pause the playback automatically when minimizing the Movie window.
-   - Check the **Default play mode** box, select one mode in the **Default play mode** dropdown list and Movie will run in such mode next time.
+   - Select one mode from the **Default play mode** dropdown list, and Movie will run in such mode next time.
 4. Under the **Screenshot** option, you can select the path to save screenshots as you wish.

 #### Shortcuts Settings